Review of The Sentient Machine by Amir Husain

 What is the definition of Sentience?

-In his book The Sentience Machine, Amir Husain defines sentience as being self-aware, which gives one the ability to set meaningful goals.
+In his book The Sentience Machine, Amir Husain defines sentience as being self-aware, which allows one to set meaningful goals.

 While Joanna J Bryson defined sentience as having the perspective of feeling from an article titled One Day, AI will seem as human as Anyone.
 (Link to article)